becassel/NoitaBackup/README.md

 noita-backup-world name source
 ```

-Where *name* is an optional friendly name you want for your world (defaults to
+Where `name` is an optional friendly name you want for your world (defaults to
-"world"), and *source* is the specific Noita gameplay data you want to backup
+`world`), and `source` is the specific Noita gameplay data you want to backup
-(defaults to the active Noita save, "save00").
+(defaults to the active Noita save, `save00`).

 ## Restore Worlds